eclipse-edc/Connector/extensions/catalog/federated_catalog.md

   ExecutionPlan.
 Updates are applied once the crawling is done (i.e. the work queue is empty). sequential updates are collated into a final state.
 The PartitionManager does not know about the amount of Crawlers, it's only job is to populate the work-queue once an execution is required.

-- `WorkQueue`: Is a list of work items, each of which contains a URL, a protocol name and an error indication.
-  `Crawler`: Has access to the work queue, pulls out 1...n items from the queue and forwards it to the protocol adapter that corresponds to the work item.
+- `QueryEngine`: a module that interprets a `cache-query` and forwards it to specific query adapters
+- `cache-query`: a query that the FCC receives from e.g. a connector or any other client
+- `QueryAdapter`: receives a query formulated in a general query language and transforms it into whatever, e.g. SQL or a Gremlin statement,...

 ## Use cases for the FCN